 How to Replace RV Flooring

-As Katie mentioned, we recently discovered a water leak in the RV.
-We made the decision to remove the bathroom walls and fixtures in order to remove the damaged ceiling panel.
+I’d first like to mention that Katie and I recently discovered a water leak in the RV, so we made the decision to remove the bathroom walls and fixtures in order to remove the damaged ceiling panel.
 We planned to make updates to many of these items anyway so it wasn’t a big deal, but this isn’t necessary if your only objective is to replace the RV flooring.
 If you want to remove some of your furniture first you can see how we removed our sofa here and our dinette set here.

 After we had all of the tiles removed we turned our attention to the carpet.
 For those that don’t know, the flooring is generally installed inside the RV before the walls are put up, which can make it a bit trickier to remove.
 Wearing gloves is highly recommended during this process.